BSalita/SH_Bidding/FAQ.md

 - Rule-based systems designed by human bridge experts.
 - Research on AI in games like chess, poker, and Go, which have influenced this domain.

+### Give examples of questions which the project will answer:
+- What is the bidding criteria for each bid in the auction?
+- Show a probability distribution of next bids.
+Rank by highest probability to lowest.
+- What is the likely par score or expected value?
+Predict as each bid is made.
+- Who holds the key cards?
+Predict key cards in each hand as each bid is made.
+- Which key cards must partner hold to ensure a highest expected value score?
+Show as each bid is made.
+- What is the probability and expected value for opponents bids?
+Show expected value of pass, bid, double, or redouble.
+- What are the probabilities and expected values in terms of match points or IMPs (International Match Points)?

 ## Technical Approach

 ### What is the general approach?